 - Sign up as a distributor Imagine having a publication you could give away that everyone in your community could read and get a better idea of what Transition is all about.
 More about being a Distributor here.

 - Individual Subscribers.
 More details on how to subscribe here.

-- Plus we are looking for advertisers for the next edition and we are open to offers of contributions and help.
+- Plus we are looking for advertisers for future editions and we are open to offers of contributions and help.